omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 ### **Implementing Routers and mounting**

-This is mainly done in order to nicely separate our codes into different files that would fit into the **MVC architecture**, so that we would have separate files only containing routes for different resources, and then also separate files that only contain route handler functions, and one main file, usually called `app.js` that is mainly responsible for our middelware stack and routers mounting for each resource.
+This is mainly done in order to nicely separate our code into different files that would fit into the **MVC architecture**, so that we would have separate files only containing routes for different resources, and then also separate files that only contain route handler functions, and one main file, usually called `app.js` that is mainly responsible for our middelware stack and routers mounted for each resource.

 We first need to implement a separate router for each resource.